Dramatherapy - MSc

 This course leads to eligibility to register with the Health & Care Professions Council (HCPC) and use the protected title of ‘dramatherapist’.

 - Unique in Scotland: This is the only accredited Dramatherapy course in Scotland, inviting you to be at the forefront of this pioneering development in the profession.

-- Staff expertise: Staff come from diverse and varied practice contexts, with decades of experience of the application of dramatherapy in Scotland.
+- Staff expertise: Staff come from diverse and varied practice contexts, with decades of experience of the application of dramatherapy in Scotland, across the UK and internationally.
 They have been at the forefront of some of the local and national developments of the profession here and bring contemporary and relevant knowledge to the student experience.

 - Interdisciplinary working: Dramatherapy sits alongside Music and Art Therapy in the shared Person-centred Practice Framework.
 You’ll benefit from rewarding interdisciplinary learning from our colleagues across these modalities, sharing learning opportunities with a larger community of arts therapies students.